 - Underactive thyroid (hypothyroidism)

 For drowsiness due to medicines, talk to your provider about switching or stopping your medicines.
-Never stop taking or change your medicine without first talking to your provider.
+But, DO NOT stop taking or change your medicine without first talking to your provider.

 What to Expect at Your Office Visit

-The doctor will examine you to determine the cause of your drowsiness and ask about your sleep patterns and health.
+Your provider will examine you to determine the cause of your drowsiness.
+You will be asked about your sleep patterns and health.
 Questions may include: